Atyap: Barter trade era – 18th century

-An account has it that there are no written records, but there is evidence that the Atyap were early settlers in the Zangon Katab region, as were the Hausa.
+An account by Human Rights Watch has it that there are no written records, but there is evidence that the Atyap were early settlers in the Zangon Katab region, as were the Hausa.
 Both groups were in the area by at least the 1750s, possibly much longer, and both groups claim to have been the first settlers.
-However, Achi et al. (2019) asserted that the time of establishment of the aforementioned trading pact (Hausa: Amana, English: Integrity Pact) between the Atyap and the Hausa is unknown, but it is certain that the residents in Zangon Katab entered into an agreement with the Atyap, centred on two issues:
+However, Achi et al. (2019) asserted that the time of establishment of the aforementioned trading pact (Tyap: A̱ka̱be; Hausa: Amana, English: Integrity Pact) between the Atyap and the Hausa is unknown, but it is certain that the residents in Zangon Katab entered into an agreement with the Atyap, centred on two issues: